Jhaveri-Jeet/Django-CRUD/README.md

 ### Displaying Data in Templates 🌐

-Use Jinja for loops to display data:
+Use Django's template language to loop through and display data:

 ```html
 {% for user in users %}